 Site Developers & Project Team

 Ernie Sota is the owner of Green Development, a sister organization of Sota Construction.
-Ernie is the owner of both companies with over 40 years of sustainably focused development and construction experience.
-He has developed or built over 2,000 residential units that include completion of LEED Platinum, Passive HAUS, Energy Star and DOE Zero Energy certified projects.
+Ernie is the owner of both companies with more than 40 years of sustainably focused development and construction experience.
+He has developed or built more than 2,000 residential units that include completion of LEED Platinum, Passive HAUS, Energy Star and DOE Zero Energy certified projects.

-Rebecca Flora is owner of ReMAKE group, a certified women-owned business enterprise (WBE) with over 30 years of executive and project management experience.
+Rebecca Flora led ReMAKE group, a certified women-owned business enterprise (WBE) with more than 30 years of executive and project management experience.
 She is also a certified planner specializing in sustainable community development practices.
-She most recently served as the project executive for Hazelwood Green, a 178-acre, mixed-use waterfront redevelopment in Pittsburgh, PA.
+She previously served as the project executive for Hazelwood Green, a 178-acre, mixed-use waterfront redevelopment in Pittsburgh, PA.
 ReMAKE also prepared the LEED for Neighborhood Development platinum-certified master plan and served as sustainability expert.
 Rebecca lives just up the road in Chestertown, MD.

 Civil engineering and green infrastructure